vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 <img alt="Raspberry logo" height="100px" src="images_hardware/raspberry_logo.svg" style="float: right"/>

-The Raspberry Pi models where for a long time very popular to run Home Assistant on.
-Because of the all-in-one board, with low energy consumption and it was cost-efficient.
+The Raspberry Pi models were for a long time very popular to run Home Assistant on, because of the all-in-one board, low energy consumption and cost-efficiency.

 Currently, they are nowadays less popular due to new [all-in-one mini PCs](#all-in-one-mini-pcs) like the **N100** which are in the same price range.
-They are more powerful (check the CPU benchmark stats!) and have all required components (like memory and storage) already build in.
+They are more powerful (check the CPU benchmark stats!) and have all required components (like memory and storage) already built in.

 See this Facebook poll how popular the mini pcs are.
 Click on the image to go to the original post: